 Sterilize or boil water and utensils before use.
 Wash hands thoroughly before formula preparation.

-Pour desired amoung of warm (approximately 100 degrees F/40 degrees C) in bottle.
-Add powder according to Mixing Guide.
+Pour the desired amount of warm (approximately 100 degrees F/40 degrees C) into the bottle.
+Add powder according to the Mixing Guide.
 Use only the scoop provided.
 Store dry scoop in cap.

 The powder was a faint yellowish color, just like most other formulas we've tested, and had a smooth and easy texture for scooping.

 Here is what the formula and scoop looked like:

 There are two truly awesome aspects of ByHeart that we need to emphasize!

 First, the big blue lid is twist-off, which we love.
 Yes, it's harder to do one-handed, but it's also much less messy than a peel-off lid that tends to flip a bit of powder around each time you open it.